Mackinaw City Travel Guide

 Mackinaw City, situated in Michigan's Cheboygan County at the top of the state's Lower Peninsula, is linked to the Upper Peninsula by one of the world's longest suspension bridges.
 The city has become Michigan's most popular vacation destination, offering many historical and cultural attractions and acting as a gateway to the scenic Upper Peninsula with its hiking trails, state parks and recreation areas, and sandy beaches.

-The most popular time to travel to Mackinaw City is during summer, when cool breezes from the ocean moderate the summer heat, ideal for beach-going and outdoor activities.
-The population of this small town swells enormously during high season, so if you want to avoid the crowds, holiday in Mackinaw City in spring or autumn, when days are mild and nights cool.
+The most popular time to travel to Mackinaw City is during summer (June to August), when cool breezes from the ocean moderate the summer heat, making conditions ideal for beach-going and outdoor activities.
+The population of this small town swells enormously during high season, so if you want to avoid the crowds holiday in Mackinaw City in spring or autumn, when days are mild and nights cool.

 Become our Mackinaw City Travel Expert